KeyKia/mc-mdp-treewidth/results/mc_hitporb.md

-**Computing Hitting Probabilities in Markov Chains with Small Treewidth**  Executions times in milli-seconds
+**Computing Hitting Probabilities in Markov Chains with Small Treewidth**<br/>
+Executions times in milli-seconds:

 |                |  our method   |  gaussian elimination |
 |:--------------:|:-------------:|:---------------------:|